deepbsd/deepbsd.github.io/about.md

 permalink: /about/
 ---

+My name is David Jackson, and I've been using Linux as my daily driver since early 1996.
+I'm currently a web developer and enjoy using Python, Javascript, Ruby, and Bash.
+These are my notes as I continue my Journey.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: